Ibrainscn/machineLearningCommonUsedCode/README.md

 ### How to Convert a Time Series to a Supervised Learning Problem in Python
 [Time Series vs Supervised Learning:](https://machinelearningmastery.com/convert-time-series-supervised-learning-problem-python/) Before machine learning can be used, time series forecasting problems must be re-framed as supervised learning problems.
 From a sequence to pairs of input and output sequences.

-### Time series cross validation
+### Time series k-fold cross validation
 You may be asking how to do cross-validation for time series because time series have this temporal structure and one cannot randomly mix values in a fold while preserving this structure.
 With randomization, all time dependencies between observations will be lost.
 This is why we will have to use a more tricky approach in optimizing the model parameters.
 I don't know if there's an official name to this, but on [CrossValidated](https://stats.stackexchange.com/questions/14099/using-k-fold-cross-validation-for-time-series-model-selection), where one can find all answers but the Answer to the Ultimate Question of Life, the Universe, and Everything, the proposed name for this method is "cross-validation on a rolling basis".

-The idea is rather simple -- we train our model on a small segment of the time series from the beginning until some  t , make predictions for the next  t+n  steps, and calculate an error.
+The idea is rather simple -- on a **rolling basis**.
+We train our model on a small segment of the time series from the beginning until some t , make predictions for the next t+n steps, and calculate an error.
 Then, we expand our training sample to  t+n  value, make predictions from  t+n  until  t+2∗n , and continue moving our test segment of the time series until we hit the last available observation.
 As a result, we have as many folds as  n  will fit between the initial training sample and the last observation.

+An approach that's sometimes more principled for time series is **forward chaining**.
+In other words, the "canonical" way to do time-series cross-validation is to **roll through** the dataset, where your procedure would be something like this:
+* fold 1 : training [1], test [2]
+* fold 2 : training [1 2], test [3]
+* fold 3 : training [1 2 3], test [4]
+* fold 4 : training [1 2 3 4], test [5]
+* fold 5 : training [1 2 3 4 5], test [6]

+To make things intuitive, here is an image for same:
 ![Time series k-fold CV](https://github.com/Ibrainscn/machineLearningCommonUsedCode/blob/master/image/time%20series%20CV.png)

+### Time series hv-block cross-validation
+There is nothing wrong with using blocks of "future" data for time series cross validation in most situations.
+By most situations I refer to models for stationary data, which are the models that we typically use.
+E.g. when you fit an ARIMA(p,d,q), with d>0 to a series, you take d differences of the series and fit a model for stationary data to the residuals.

+For cross validation to work as a model selection tool, you need approximate independence between the training and the test data.
+The problem with time series data is that adjacent data points are often highly dependent, so standard cross validation will fail.
+The remedy for this is to leave a gap between the test sample and the training samples, on both sides of the test sample.
+The reason why you also need to leave out a gap before the test sample is that dependence is symmetric when you move forward or backward in time (think of correlation).

+This approach is called hv cross validation (leave v out, delete h observations on either side of the test sample) and is described in [this paper](https://doi.org/10.1016/S0304-4076(00)00030-0).
+In your example, this would look like this:
+* fold 1 : training [1 2 3 4 5h], test [6]
+* fold 2 : training [1 2 3 4h h6], test [5]
+* fold 3 : training [1 2 3h h5 6], test [4]
+* fold 4 : training [1 2h h4 5 6], test [3]
+* fold 5 : training [1h h3 4 5 6], test [2]
+* fold 6 : training [h2 3 4 5 6], test [ 1]

+Where the h indicates that h observations of the training sample are deleted on that side.